arcelioeperez/dash-app/README.md

 #### View the requirements.txt file here: [view](https://raw.githubusercontent.com/arcelioeperez/dash-app/main/assets/requirements.txt)
 #### Download the requirements.txt file here: <a href="" download>requirements.txt</a>

+### **If you want to fork or clone the directory feel free to do so.
+From the Github URL there are two download buttons for .zip files and .tgz (for Unix or Linux Systems).**

 ### Works Cited
 1.[Machine Learning Mastery - Random Forest](https://machinelearningmastery.com/random-forest-ensemble-in-python/)